montimage-projects/det6g-blog-prog-soft-tsn-switch-jekyll/_posts/2025-04-29-programmable-software-tsn-switch.md

 ![Mapping of traffic class]({{ site.url }}{{ site.baseurl }}/assets/images/map.png "Mapping of traffic class"){: .align-center width="650px"}

 As PCP is a 3-bit value, there are maximumally 8 traffic classes.
-By dynamically changing PCP of a packet, we can control its TX queue, thus shape the egress traffic.
-This approach eliminates the need for static configurations or manual intervention, offering a flexibility in handling diverse traffic patterns at runtime.

 ## Environment Setup